-The products supposedly teach people how they can build profitable affiliate marketing businesses online but in my opinion they’re very expensive because they cost thousands of dollars & you can actually get what I believe to be better training for free over at Wealthy Affiliate.
+The products supposedly teach people how they can build profitable affiliate marketing businesses online but in my opinion, they’re very expensive because they cost thousands of dollars & you can actually get what I believe to be better training for free over at Commission Academy.

 Anyway, the idea is that you’ll sign up to Home Cashflow Shortcut, then you’ll purchase those expensive products & then those products will teach you how you can promote the same Home Cashflow Shortcut program onto others but this time being able to earn at their expense.

 So, in short, it’s basically a case of signing up to Home Cashflow Shortcut, spending money, then getting other people to sing up to Home Cashflow Shortcut just like you did… That’s the process simplified.

 And to be honest I’m gonna admit that’s not a business model I really like because, in my opinion, it borders on being a pyramid scheme (which is illegal) since there doesn’t seem to be a true focus on providing value… The main focus just seems to be on recruiting.